the plan for the future

 If interest rates go negative then interest-free money with a holding tax, or Natural Money, is the best way to go.
 Interest-free means that the maximum nominal interest rate on loans is zero.
 The demurrage is a tax on holding cash that may range from 0.5% to 1% per month.
 You don't have to pay the holding tax on money lent and other investments, which can make it attractive to lend out money at interest rates below zero.
 The holding tax doesn’t apply on bank accounts either because it is money lent.
 And so it can be attractive to put money in a bank account, even when the interest rate is negative, for example -2% or -3%.

-The German business man Silvio Gesell was the first to propose a holding tax on money in his work The Natural Economic Order .
+The German business man Silvio Gesell was the first to propose a holding tax on money in his book The Natural Economic Order .
 The money is named Natural Money to honour his legacy.
 The following points highlight some of the consequences of implementing Natural Money:

 • Natural Money doesn't change the business of banks.
 Banks borrow money from depositors at a lower rate to lend it out at a higher rate.
 There is little difference between borrowing money at 2% to lend it at 4% and borrowing money at -2% to lend it at 0%.